johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-30-mui-react-tree-view-pass-data-to-treeitem/index.md

 }
 ```

 The two key parts of the code above are the `slots` and `slotProps` props.
-We're passing a `TreeItemWithLoading` component to customise the rendering - we'll implement that component in moment.
+In `slots`, we're passing a `TreeItemWithLoading` component to customise the rendering - we'll implement that component in moment.
 We're also passing a `data-still-to-load-ids` prop to the `TreeItemWithLoading` component.
 This is the data we want to pass to the individual nodes in the treeview component.
 In our case, it's a list of node ids that we're still loading the data for.
 You could pass any data you like here.

 The thing that's probably (hopefully) setting off alarm bells in your head is the `//@ts-expect-error` comment.
-This is in place because MUI doesn't officially support passing data to individual nodes in the treeview component.
+This is in place because MUI doesn't officially support passing data to individual nodes in the treeview component, and consequently TypeScript shouts about it.
 However, passing arbitrary data does work.
 It will be received by the rendering component and so can be used.
 The comment is there to acknowledge that this is a hack and to get TypeScript to stop complaining about it.

 Now let's look at the `TreeItemWithLoading` component: